 Students must be enrolled in Arlington Public Schools (K-12) to be considered for gifted services.

-APS does universal screening in 2nd and 4th grade to create an automatic screening pool.
+APS does universal screening at 1st and 2nd grade to create an automatic screening pool.
 These students will be screened for gifted services unless parents opt out of this process.
 In addition, teachers at every grade level work with the resource teacher of the gifted to refer students for the screening process.
 Parents may also submit a referral.

 A student is referred to the gifted services eligibility process based on one or more of the following criteria: